solodov/koshi/README.md

 - **`ai_description_role`**: Project-specific AI role that overrides the global default
 - **`reviewers`**: Array of GitHub usernames to suggest as default reviewers for pull requests
+- **`check_commit_commands`**: Array of shell commands to run for commit validation.
+Each command is executed in sequence, and if any command fails (returns non-zero exit code), the check-commit process stops immediately with an error.

 ### What is an AI Role?